convince-project/scan/scan_book/src/manual/interface.md

 - `--confidence` sets the statistical confidence that the produced result is accurate.
 - `--precision` sets the target precision of the result.

-Toghether, `--confidence` and `--precision` also determine how many executions are required to be performed, via the new adaptive sampling method.
+Together, `--confidence` and `--precision` also determine how many executions are required to be performed, via the new adaptive sampling method.
 This determines the number of necessary samples also based on the outcomes of the previous samples, so that this number cannot be known a-priori but has to be continually recalculated during the verification task.